|Black gay icon Bayard Rustin organized the 1963 March on Washington (Photo from director Bennett Singer's 2003 documentary film Brother Outsider)|

-But Malcolm – whom I affectionately call the Fruit of Islam – got married and had children.
-He’d seen what the black establishment did to Bayard Rustin.
+But Malcolm got married and had children.
+He’d seen what the Black establishment did to Bayard Rustin.

-I have a dream too: Full equality for LGBT people everywhere.
+I have a dream too: Full equality for LGBTQ people everywhere.

-Had Dr. King survived his 1968 assassination, I'd like to think he would have come around to support gay civil rights today as well.
+Had Dr. King survived his 1968 assassination, I'd like to think he would have come around to support queer civil rights today as well.